Estimating many properties of a quantum state via quantum reservoir processing: Applications

 \section{Applications}

-Here we provide a wide range of applications of the quantum reservoir scheme.
+Here we provide a wide range of applications of the QRPE scheme.
 The reservoir initialization and evolution time are fixed for all applications.
 See Fig.~\ref{fig:RandFid} for the details of reservoir settings.